MarshalOfficial/lightweight-dynamic-concept/readme.md

 ## Reports

-Every listview that shows data by rows, we call it report in out
+Every list-view that shows data by rows, we call it report here, and will have multiple columns with some properties that will say below.

 ## Actions